ChilliAS/A3-Antistasi/README.md

 - Follow [Getting Started](https://github.com/official-antistasi-community/A3-Antistasi/wiki/Build-With-ADD)

 ### Known Issues:
-For a list of known issues, please see the [Issues on Github](https://github.com/official-antistasi-community/A3-Antistasi/issues).
+For a list of known issues, please see [TO BE ADDED].